LinuxCommandLibrary

 version

-Displays the installed Sails version.
+Displays the installed Sails CLI version.

-Displays help information for a specific command.
+Displays help information for the main command or a specific subcommand.

 --prod